Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-The Validation Program performs a simple validation check on the input data and gives out warnings if something is found not in order.
+The validation program performs a basic check on the input data and displays warnings if any inconsistencies or errors are detected.

 Any suggestions for improvement of the program are welcome.